clrsims/2d-brownian-motion/README.md

 * **Single source of truth** for background RGB.
 * `solidRepaint(p5)`: clears the entire canvas to the current theme bg (opaque).
-* `fadeStep(p5, alphaDark, alphaLight)`: draws a translucent full‑screen rect for the exponential fade.
+* `fadeStep(p5, alphaDark, alphaLight)`: draws a translucent full-screen rect for the exponential fade.

 ```js
 const DARK_BG  = [26, 26, 26];   // AlphaDark